yohaybn/HomeAssistant-EPG/README.md

 # HomeAssistant-EPG

-Home Assistant integration for EPG (Electronic Program Guide) sensors, using the [Bevy.be EPG guide](https://www.bevy.be/epg-guide/).
+Home Assistant integration for EPG (Electronic Program Guide) sensors, using the [open-epg.com EPG guide](https://www.open-epg.com/epg-guide/).
 This integration provides real-time program guide data as sensors within Home Assistant, allowing you to display current and upcoming TV programming.

+## EPG Source Update

+The integration now uses open-epg.com as its EPG data source.
+This change was implemented because bevy.be, the previous provider, has transitioned their services.
+This update is seamless for users and requires no configuration changes.

 ## Features
-- Retrieve EPG data from Bevy.be to create program guide sensors in Home Assistant.
+- Retrieve EPG data from open-epg.com to create program guide sensors in Home Assistant.
 - Supports creating custom EPG files with specific channels for personalized tracking.
 - Easy integration with Home Assistant's Lovelace UI to display TV programming data.

 ## Prerequisites
 - **Home Assistant**: Ensure you have Home Assistant installed.
 - **HACS**: [Home Assistant Community Store](https://hacs.xyz/) (recommended for easy installation).
-- **Bevy.be Account**: Required if using custom EPG files.
+- **open-epg.com Account**: Required if using custom EPG files.

 ## Installation